norswap/autumn/doc/B3-memoization.md

 - [`rule#memo(ParseState<Memoizer>, Function<Parse, Object>)`]: builds a context-sensitive memo
   parser using the supplied memoizer.

-A special note on those combinators that take a `ParseState<Memoizer>`: recall (TODO ref) you can declare a `ParseState` inside your grammar and pass it to the combinator without fear that multiple parses will write to the same `Memoizer` (`ParseState` maintains separate states for each parse).
+A special note on those combinators that take a `ParseState<Memoizer>`: recall that (from [B2, sub-section on ParseState][B2-parse]) you can declare a `ParseState` inside your grammar and pass it to the combinator without fear that multiple parses will write to the same `Memoizer` (`ParseState` maintains separate states for each parse).

 [`rule#memo()`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/DSL.rule.html#memo--
 [`rule#memo(Function<Parse, Object>)`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/DSL.rule.html#memo-java.util.function.Function-